Top 10 Best Personal Finance YouTubers in 2023

 Warren Buffet is a prime example in this regard.
 He’s been in the game for decades and is consequently one of the richest people on the planet.
 He will have forgotten more than most of us will ever know about making money.

-Well, for one thing, YouTube is not really the sort of place you’d expect to find a grizzled old investor complete with two-tone shirt and red braces.
-It’s a young person’s game these days and hey, if someone has made a lot of money through their own smarts, then who are we to quibble about how they look like they should still be in high school?
+It's also interesting to note that YouTube is not really the sort of place you’d expect to find grizzled old investors, it’s a young person’s game these days and hey, if someone has made a lot of money through their own smarts, then who are we to quibble about how they look like they should still be in high school?

-Andrei Jikh has certainly done alright for himself and can be comfortably said to be better off than most 32 year-olds.
-Born in Russia, to parents who were circus performers, he moved to the US with his family when he was nine after his father got a job with Cirque du Soleil.
+Andrei Jikh has certainly done alright for himself at the ripe young age of 34.
+Born in Russia with parents who were circus performers, he moved to the US with his family when he was nine after his father got a job with Cirque du Soleil.
 His first great passion was cardistry – tricks and illusions with playing cards – which he still puts to good use in his videos.

 It’s probably Jikh’s background as a performer that makes him such a natural in front of the camera.
-His style is engaging and fast-paced, with plenty of humour (and card tricks) thrown in for good measure.
-It’s served him well too, gaining him 1.42 million subscribers to date since he started the channel in 2019.
+His style is engaging and fast-paced, with plenty of humour thrown in for good measure.
+It’s served him well too, gaining him 2.27 million subscribers to date since he started the channel in 2019.
 After a slow start, he reportedly made $100,000 in his first year and hasn’t looked back since.

 Jikh’s channel is home to a wide range of videos covering all manner of topics.
-Stocks, trading apps like Robinhood, passive income, real estate, Teslas, thoughts about the markets and yes, even crypto are all covered plus a whole lot else besides.
+Stocks, trading apps like Robinhood, passive income, real estate, Teslas, thoughts about the markets and yes, even crypto are all covered.

 Like all the best YouTube channels Jikh’s is ad-free, so his videos play without pesky interruptions.
 The main attraction though is Jikh himself: fast-talking and funny, he clearly knows his stuff and has the lifestyle to prove it.